minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 ## Configure additional clients

 For each additional client you need to install the WireGuard software, generate a new key pair for it and write it's configuration file.
-This time you'll already know the server's public key from the start.
+This time you'll already know the server's public key and endpoint from the start.

 Mind that each new client has to be allocated a new IP inside the VPN's network range.
 For instance, a second client could have the IP `10.0.0.3`, as `10.0.0.1` and `10.0.0.2` are already taken by the server and the first client, respectively.